mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 Kip's interest suddenly grew, as he had almost forgotten about Fajro and Holragi in all of the chaos.
 "Did you figure it out?"

 "I did.
-I tried different size coils and attached different things to the ends of the coil until I got something to work.
+I tried different size coils and attached different things to the ends of it until I got something to work.
 I think they're some sort of listening device."

 "Listening?
 To what?"